kubeshop/tracetest/examples/tracetest-lightstep/README.md

     applicationExporter: collector
 ```

-**How are traces sent to Tracetest and Lightstep?**
+**How to send traces to Tracetest and Lightstep?**

 The `collector.config.yaml` explains that.
 It receives traces via either `grpc` or `http`.
 Then, exports them to Tracetest's OTLP endpoint `tracetest:21321` in one pipeline, and to Lightstep in another.

 Make sure to add your Lightstep access token in the headers of the `otlp/ls` exporter.

 ```yaml
 receivers: